 corneocyte: a flattened, dead keratinocyte found in the stratum corneum

-cytokine: a cytokine is a substance which is secreted by cells of the immune system and which can affect other cells.
+cytokine: a substance secreted by cells of the immune system, which in turn affects other cells

 dehydrated: lacking hydration or water

 dermabrasion: an invasive procedure in which the skin is treated abrasive materials such as wire brushes or sandpaper in order to treat acne scars or pits